DaHoC/restTest/README.md

 ### Client

-Run ClientTest in the project as java application and watch the output of the program.
+Run ClientTest in the project as java application (Right-click on de.janhendriks.rest.client.ClientTest.java > Run As > Java Application) and watch the output of the program.

 The web browser can also be used as client, where the URL is
 	[HOST]:[PORT]/[BASEURL]/palindrom/[INPUTSTRING]